YashJha12421/Fake_News_Detection/README.md

 # Fake/Real News Classification Web App

-A simple machine learning web app for text classification, built with Flask/Streamlit, trained using scikit-learn on Kaggle.
+A simple machine learning web app for text classification, built with Flask, trained using scikit-learn on Kaggle.
 This project demonstrates end-to-end ML workflow: data preprocessing, model training, saving with `pickle`, and deploying an interactive web app.